Esperanto in the Czech Republic: Linguistics

 The Czech language is not a major influence in Esperanto, but some concepts that originate from the Czech Republic lend their names to Esperanto words.
 These include haĉeko from the Czech háček to refer to the Czech caron mark and polko from the Czech polka to refer to Czech polka dancing.
 The Esperanto name for the Czech Republic is Ĉeĥio.

 History

-Early history (1887-1948)
+Early history (1887–1948)

-Esperanto reached the Czech lands before the end of the 19th century.
+The first Esperanto textbook, Esperanto por Bohemoj, was released in 1890 (three years after L. L. Zamenhof published Esperanto) by František Vladimír Lorenc.
+The first Esperanto club was founded in Brno in 1901.
+Among the founders were MP Josef Hybeš, teacher Heřman Alferi, a well-known Esperanto expert and promoter and Karel Pelant, Dělnické listy newspaper editor.
+In Prague, the first club was co-founded in 1902 by Stanislav Kostka Neumann.
+There were two Esperanto unions in Prague; Bohema Unio Esperantista, which only accepted clubs and associations and Bohema Asocio Esperantista, which was the union for individuals.
+Both unions had their own newspaper.

 While most social democratic movements opposed the Esperanto movement, the Czech social democrats passed a resolution in favor of Esperanto in 1911.
 Czechoslovakia was the only country in Eastern Europe where the Esperanto movement was not condemned by the government during the interwar period.

+After World War I, the rival unions merged and Ĉeĥoslovaka Asocio Esperantista union was created.
 The 1921 World Esperanto Congress was held in Prague.
 By 1928, there were 8,967 recorded Esperantists in Czechoslovakia.
 Radio in Czechoslovakia began airing Esperanto broadcasts in the 1930s.
+In 1936, Ĉeĥoslovaka Asocio Esperantista union changed its name to Esperanto-Asocio en ČSR.
+At that time, magazines like La Progreso, or later Liglio were published.
 The German Esperanto League in Czechoslovakia was dissolved in 1938 in response to the occupation of Czechoslovakia.
-The Czech Esperanto Association was restricted to activity within the Czech community in 1939 before being disbanded in 1940.
+The Esperanto Association in ČSR was being restricted to activity within the Czech community in 1939 up until 1940, when the union was disbanded by Gestapo.
+It was restored after the end of World War II in 1945.
+The official authority was the Esperantista magazine and Esperantisto Slovaka in Slovakia.